KolbySnider/sqlrecover/README.md

 | Freeblocks & slack | Deleted cells lingering inside leaf pages | `slack` |
 | WAL frames | Prior versions of rows from the write-ahead log | `wal_prior` |

-Every recovered record carries full **provenance** — source file, origin, page number, byte offset, and (for WAL hits) the frame index — because in a forensic context *where a byte came from* is as important as the byte itself.
+Every recovered record carries full provenance: source file, origin, page number, byte offset, and (for WAL hits) the frame index.
+In forensic work, where a byte came from matters as much as the byte itself.

 ## Known-artifact recognition

-Residual records recovered from slack space or the WAL arrive as anonymous arrays of typed values — there is no `CREATE TABLE` attached to a deleted row.
+Records recovered from slack space or the WAL come back as anonymous arrays of typed values, since a deleted row has no `CREATE TABLE` attached to it.
-`sqlrecover` matches each record against a built-in catalog of well-known Android schemas by **type fingerprint**, so a recovered row becomes a labelled artifact with named columns:
+`sqlrecover` matches each record against a built-in catalog of known Android schemas by type fingerprint, turning a recovered row into a labelled artifact with named columns:

 ```json
 {